 Module (C3) Intelligent molecular systems.
 In parallel to module C2, C3-C5 will focus on rational design of bench-to-bedside translation strategies for advanced technologies developed and knowledge gained within AccelerateRT as well as form a hub structure for reverse translation in this consortium.
 To this end, we will rely on our outstanding expertise in integrative data analysis, multiple high-throughput screening platforms (e.g., phage-/ribosomal displays), discovery of candidate molecules (targets) as well as a variety of scaffolds and versatile molecular engineering skills.
 The central aim of C3 is the development of novel "multi-functional" drugs that, like PSMA-ligands, could be utilized to treat as well as to detect tumors.
 This strategy will be tailored to the discovery of specific targets to be enriched in irradiated tissue that ideally could be specifically modulated, e.g., by uHDR/FLASH irradiation.
-Engineering molecular levels at the interface with novel beam characteristics devised in this ExC will pave the way towards the development of next-generation intelligent medicine (iMed).
+Engineering molecular systems eliciting cooperative and synergistic operations on tissue/cellular and molecular levels at the interface with novel beam characteristics devised in this ExC will pave the way towards the development of next-generation intelligent medicine (iMed).